The Customer Lifecycle tab gives you a detailed breakdown of the current state of all your customer lifecycle stages.

 Customers by lifecycle stage

-Customers are categorized per stage as follows (the exact parameters are defined during the setup process):
+Customers are categorized per stage as follows:

 In addition to this, each column is sorted by recency; the darker the shade, the more recent the engagement (and the more valuable the customers).
 Hover the mouse over each one to see the exact definition.